 For moms who are struggling with PPD and are searching for the proper depression treatment while breastfeeding, consulting with a doctor is vital.
 A doctor consultation allows a mom to understand her PPD treatment options and find a safe, effective way to manage her PPD symptoms.

 For moms dealing with PPD, the decision to breastfeed can be difficult.
 Ultimately, there are two factors that these moms should consider: their breastfeeding goals and antidepressant medications.

-During TMS therapy, a magnetic coil is safely placed on a patient’s head.
-Next, the coil generates magnetic pulses that stimulate neurons in specific brain regions that are responsible for mood.
+A TMS therapy program is tailored to a patient.
+It usually involves five treatment sessions per week, lasting about 20 minutes, over four to six weeks.
+A magnetic coil is safely placed on a patient’s head during TMS therapy.
+Next, the coil generates magnetic pulses that stimulate neurons in specific brain regions responsible for mood.
 In doing so, TMS therapy helps release serotonin, norepinephrine, and other neurotransmitters to alleviate depression symptoms.

 At Clear Mind Treatment, we want our patients to find a depression treatment that delivers long-lasting results.
 For breastfeeding moms struggling with depression symptoms, we encourage you to meet with a doctor to explore your depression treatment options.
 If you find traditional depression treatment options fail to deliver the desired results, we are happy to discuss TMS therapy with you, a revolutionary depression treatment.

 TMS therapy is a drug-free depression treatment that provides results.
 We have performed over 30,000 TMS treatments, resulting in 49% remission and 70% response rates.
 We also continue to innovate and explore ways to help our patients achieve the best-possible TMS therapy results.